elenmart/comp-neurosci-crcns-hc19/README.md

 To put the desired data into a dictonary, use the function in the src/io.py folder.
 This function allows you to select a partition of the data to analyze:

-- "all" puts all nine files into a dictionary order by day and level of run (i.e. pre, sleep, post)
+- "all" puts all nine files into a dictionary ordered by day and level of run (i.e. pre, sleep, post)
 - "day1" puts the three pre, sleep, post files of August 23rd in a dictionary
 - "day2" puts the three pre, sleep, post files of August 24th in a dictionary
 - "day3" puts the three pre, sleep, post files of August 25th in a dictionary